-Note: You must always generate new policy files after you change settings in the conpal LAN Crypt Administration console (added new keys, added new rules, ...).
+Note: You must always generate new policy files after you change settings in the conpal LAN Crypt Administration console (added new keys, added new rules, inWebo/TrustBuilder MFA ...).
 The changes become effective for users, after they load the new policy files onto their machines.